 There Will Be Rewards for Being Holy

-The desire to receive eternal rewards should not be the primary motivation for a person to be holy, since it is inherently a selfish motive.
+The desire to receive eternal rewards should not be the primary motivation for a person to be holy, since this is inherently a selfish motive.
 Nevertheless, the Bible seems to indicate that, if we are holy, we can expect to receive a reward.
 For example, Luke 6:35 mentions a reward for people who manifest several traits that are characteristic of a person who is being holy.
 This passage declares, “[L]ove your enemies, do good, and lend, hoping for nothing in return; and your reward will be great, and you will be sons of the Highest. . . .”

-Furthermore, those who are holy may receive a temporal reward, in addition to an eternal reward.
+Furthermore, people who are holy may receive a temporal reward, in addition to an eternal reward.
 On page 154 of his book, Bridges asserts, “Only those who walk in holiness experience true joy.”
 He goes on to cite John 15:10-11, in which Jesus Christ says, “If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.
 These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”
 Bridges then concludes that Christ linked “obedience and joy in a cause and effect manner; that is, joy results from obedience.”
 And since a person who is holy is obedient to God, joy is a temporal reward of being holy.

 Is Being Holy a Realistic Goal?